 Bunker Hill, National Park Service

-Explore the meaning and memory of the Battle of Bunker Hill with National Park Service Rangers during 20- minute talks offered every hour.
+Explore the meaning and memory of the Battle of Bunker Hill with National Park Service Rangers during 20- minute talks offered during normal operating hours.
 Visit the Bunker Hill Museum and obtain free climbing passes to the Bunker Hill Monument and take in unparalleled panoramic views of the city.
 Learn more here.